awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-instance-monitoring.md

 ## Enable Auto Scaling Group Metrics<a name="as-enable-group-metrics"></a>

-When you enable Auto Scaling group metrics, Auto Scaling sends sampled data to CloudWatch every minute\.
+When you enable Auto Scaling group metrics, your Auto Scaling group sends sampled data to CloudWatch every minute\.
+There is no charge for enabling these metrics\.

 **To enable group metrics \(console\)**